 It’s a fact that far too much of this cheap clothing is produced.
 According to The Guardian, “about a fifth of mass-produced clothing does not even sell and ends up being buried, shredded or burned.
 Garments now account for 8% of global greenhouse gas emissions.
 Synthetic fibres are being found in Arctic sea ice and in fish.”

 Why do you still buy cheap fashion clothes?

 Whilst I agree that this industry needs to be regulated, I think it’s unfair to tar cheap fashion clothes as bad.
 Like most other people, I own a selection of clothing items.
 Some items are secondhand, some are handmade in the UK and some came from fast-fashion retailers.

-I choose to shop in a variety of places, which is mine (and your) prerogative.
+I choose to shop in a variety of places, including online websites like Everything5Pounds and that is mine (and your) prerogative.
 I also believe that if you shop in the right way, then the fast-fashion industry can provide a money-saving clothing solution that doesn’t have to impact the environment negatively.